Penguins' Tristan Jarry: First off ice Saturday

-Jarry was the first goaltender off the ice at morning practice, indicating he will get the home start versus St. Louis on Saturday, per Penguins play-by-play announcer Josh Getzoff.
+Jarry was the first goaltender off the ice at morning practice, and is expected to get the home start versus Buffalo on Saturday, per Matt Vensel of the Pittsburgh Post-Gazette.

-Jarry picked up his fourth shutout of the season Wednesday, stopping all 22 shots in a 7-0 shellacking of the Islanders.
-Jarry has some competition for the No. 1 job in Pittsburgh at this time, as Alex Nedeljkovic started three straight games before Wednesday's contest.
-Jarry is 10-11-2 with a 2.49 GAA and .916 save percentage this season.
-The Blues saw three-game winning streak come to an end Friday, in a 2-1 loss to the Avalanche.
+Jarry will try and make amends for his last start, as he gave up three goals on seven shots before he was pulled in the opening stanza Tuesday versus Washington.
+Jarry is 11-11-2 with a 2.58 GAA and a .912 save percentage this season.
+The Sabres are averaging 3.00 goals per game, well down from last season when they were third in the NHL, averaging 3.57 goals per contest.

 More News